nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	Install VS 2010 Pro (Trial version)
 	Install VS 2010 SP 1.

-	For VS2010, download DirectX
+	For VS2010, Install DirectXSDK for a Visual Studio 2010 build.
 		You will need to add DirectX to the config_host.mk path.
+Edit the PATH by adding path to DirectX SDK

-		My implementations eventually required this.
+		export PATH=.:/cygdrive/c/Program Files (x86)/Microsoft DirectX SDK (February 2010):

-	Install DirectXSDK for a Visual Studio 2010 build.
+		After I installed DirecXSDK, an inital build required this. ( Maybe I didn't restart my machine>)

 	install Java JDK 1.8 or a 1.7 32 bit.
 	download ant   put into /opt/ant